Welko/rtvis-webgpu-tutorial/README.md

 async initializePipelines() {
     this.pipeline = this.device.createComputePipeline({
         // Use simplistic auto-generation
-        // Bigger applications will manually generate a layout, and share it acros muliple shaders
+        // Bigger applications will manually generate a layout, and share it across muliple shaders
         layout: "auto",
         compute: {
             module: this.device.createShaderModule({